sercanKudret/Multilingual-Flashcard-Quiz-App-with-Google-ML-Kit/README.md

-# 📱 Multilingual Flashcard & Quiz App with Google ML Kit
+# 📱 Multilingual Translation & Quiz App with Google ML Kit

 This is a mobile language learning app built using Kotlin and Android Studio.
 It utilizes **Google ML Kit's Translation API** to translate words between multiple languages in real-time.